 Businesses qualify for TODS in five categories:

-Must be open at least 12 hours per day, seven days per week and provide restrooms, drinking water and a public telephone.
+Must have vehicle services including fuel, oil and water.
+Must be open at least 12 hours per day, seven days per week if located on a conventional highway, or at least 16 hours per day, seven days per week if located on an expressway.
+Must also provide restrooms, drinking water, and a public telephone.

-Must provide restrooms, drinking water and a public telephone.
+Must have adequate parking accommodations, and have licensing or approval where required.
+Must provide restrooms, drinking water, and a public telephone.

 Must be open at least eight hours per day, five days per week for at least three consecutive months and provide restrooms and drinking water.
-The attraction must also be of significant interest to the traveling public (shops, amusement parks, etc.).
+The attraction must also be of significant interest to the traveling public and have licensing or approval where required.

 TODS prohibited in some cases